 09774576515 | 09087482272 | 09496513368

-The staff are very friendly, and the view of the rice-fields from the horizon was also relaxing to look at.
+The staff is very friendly, and the view of the rice-fields from the horizon was also relaxing to look at.
 It’s definitely a great place to stay and relax in Romblon!

 TONTON NG STO NINO MASS

-After a nice tour to some of the nicest places on the island which I will write soon.
-We went to SAINT JOSEPH CATHEDRAL to witness the TonTon ng Sto Nino.
+After a nice tour to some of the nicest places on the island I will write soon, we went to SAINT JOSEPH CATHEDRAL to witness the TonTon ng Sto Nino.
 So many people and devotees gathered around the Church to witness the once a year ceremony where the miraculous Sto Nino is taken out from the church to be paraded around the town.

-After a nice breakfast at the Dream Paradise Mountain Resort, we went to the main town to witness the much awaited Biniray Festival.
+After a nice breakfast at the Dream Paradise Mountain Resort, we went to the main town to witness the much-awaited Biniray Festival.
 As we arrived, all we could see were smiles and the excitement of the people everywhere.
-People waving at you, giving you drinks early in the morning while dancing through the beat of the drums.
+People are waving at you, giving you drinks early in the morning while dancing through the beat of the drums.

 We first went to one of their main public schools where all the participants of the festivals gathered.
 Before they get busy, we walked around and took some snapshots of the performers wearing their colorful and festive costumes.

 One of the highlights of the Biniray Festival is the street dancing competition.
-But prior to that, the participants and other sponsors get ready for the street parade.
-Different towns participated with their own unique and elaborate costumes gracing the streets around the main town of Romblon.
+But before that, the participants and other sponsors get ready for the street parade.
+Different towns participated with their own unique and elaborate costumes gracing the streets around Romblon’s main town.

-We were also told that for many years ago, they were not very lucky with the weather.
-But this year, the skies were clear and it was sunny so everybody was so happy and outside their homes to witness the festival.
+We were also told that many years ago, they were not very lucky with the weather.
+But this year, the skies were clear, and it was sunny, so everybody was so happy and outside their homes to witness the festival.

 Biniray Drum Beats

 A festival is never complete without the beat of the drums.
-It would be very difficult not to dance to the beat specially when you hear all of them playing the drums.
-Watching them play together, I can just feel the power of the music.
+It would be very difficult not to dance to the beat, especially when you hear all of them playing the drums.
+Watching them play together, I can feel the power of the music.
 Similar to street dancing, I am sure they have to put so much work and dedication into this, that is why hats off to all the participants of this festival!

-The celebration carried on until night time and it was a happy day for everyone.
-It was exhausting but it was worth it.
-It was a happy crowd and I feel like one day is not enough!
+The celebration carried on until night time, and it was a happy day for everyone.
+It was exhausting, but it was worth it.
+It was a happy crowd, and I feel like one day is not enough!
 But moreover, I was very happy that we have festivals like this!
-That our future generation can enjoy and something we and they can be proud of!
+That our future generation can enjoy and something, they and we can be proud of!

 Aside from the fun and the festivity, one of the things I won’t forget are the smiles of the people.
-It was like all your worries wash away on that day everyone just wanted to have a good time.
-This is definitely one of the festivals I will never forget and would love to come back again!
+It was like all your worries washed away that day; everyone just wanted to have a good time.
+This is definitely one of the festivals I will never forget, and I would love to come back again!